On computational properties of Cauchy problems generated by accretive operators: The convergence condition and quantitative versions

 for all $(x,y)\in A$. \end{definition} As already mentioned in \cite{GF2005}, it is a straightforward consequence of \cite[Theorem 8]{GM2005} that if $A$ is m-$\psi$-strongly accretive in the sense of \cite{GF2005}, then $A$ is $(\psi\circ\norm{\cdot})$-accretive at zero.

-In the course of their proof theoretic analysis of the main result of \cite{GF2005}, which is similar in kind to the results analyzed here, Kohlenbach and Koutsoukou-Argyraki in \cite{KKA2015} introduced (similarly motivated by proof-theoretic considerations) a generalized uniform version of the above property (without any reference to a function $\phi$) under the name of uniformly accretive at zero: \begin{definition}[\cite{KKA2015}] An accretive operator $A$ with $0\in Az$ is called \emph{uniformly accretive at zero} if for all $k\in\mathbb{N}$ and all $K\in\mathbb{N}^*$, there exists an $m\in\mathbb{N}$ such that
+In the course of their proof-theoretic analysis of the main result of \cite{GF2005}, which is similar in kind to the results analyzed here, Kohlenbach and Koutsoukou-Argyraki in \cite{KKA2015} introduced (similarly motivated by proof-theoretic considerations) a generalized uniform version of the above property (without any reference to a function $\phi$) under the name of uniform accretivity at zero: \begin{definition}[\cite{KKA2015}] An accretive operator $A$ with $0\in Az$ is called \emph{uniformly accretive at zero} if for all $k\in\mathbb{N}$ and all $K\in\mathbb{N}^*$, there exists an $m\in\mathbb{N}$ such that

 with $\langle\cdot,\cdot\rangle_+$ defined by

 \end{definition} This notion was accompanied in \cite{KKA2015} with a corresponding uniform quantitative modulus of being uniformly accretive at zero which is defined in the following sense: \begin{definition}[\cite{KKA2015}] A function $\Theta:\mathbb{N}\times\mathbb{N}^*\to\mathbb{N}$ is a \emph{modulus of accretivity at zero for $A$} if $m:=\Theta_K(k)$ satisfies the condition in Definition \ref{def:unifAccAtZ}. \end{definition} Note that this notion in particular encompasses the moduli of uniform $\phi$-accretivity at zero also introduced in \cite{KKA2015} which provide a quantitative perspective on the above notion of $\phi$-accretivity at zero.\\